 - No person can have more than three personal names.

 All notifications regarding changes in names and requests for actual changes in names are processed by the National Registry.
-If an application regarding an actual change in name is approved, a licence is issued by the Minister of Justice.
+If an application regarding an actual change in name is approved, a licence is issued by the Minister of the Interior.